abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 export default BooksScreen;
 ```

-- `getBooks` function used for fetching books from the server.
+- `getBooks` function is used to fetch the books from the server.
-- `i18n` api localize given key.
-It use incoming resource from `application-localization` endpoint.
+- `i18n` API to localize the given key.
+It uses the incoming resource from the `application-localization` endpoint.
-- `DataList` component takes `fetchFn` property we'll give API request function, it using for the fetch data and run the logic for lazy loading etc.
+- `DataList` component takes the `fetchFn` property that we'll give to the API request function, it's used to fetch data and maintain the logic of lazy loading etc.

 ![Book List Page](../../images/book-list.png)

 ## Creating a New Book

-### Add `@react-native-community/datetimepicker` package for date picker.
+### Add the `@react-native-community/datetimepicker` package for the date functionality.

 ```bash
 yarn expo install @react-native-community/datetimepicker